LoganGrant1999/startup/README.md

 - [x] **Restricts functionality**: Users can't vote unless they're logged in.
 Users are also restricted from making multiple predictions on a single game.
 This is implemented in the front and back end.

 # WebSocket Deliverable
+For this deliverable I used webSocket to update predictions on the frontend in realtime.

+- [x] **Backend listens for WebSocket connection**: Done!
+- [x] **Frontend makes WebSocket Connection**: Done!
+- [x] **Data Sent Over WebSocket Connection**: Done!
+- [x] **webSocket Data Displayed**: All user predictions display in realtime in the recent votes box.
+Only the 5 most recent predictions between all users remain on the screen to avoid congestion.